mohan67nv/mohan67nv/README.md

 ### Hi, I'm Mohana 👋🏼👨🏻‍💻
-I'm a Master degrre in Analytics[@University of Hildesheim](https://www.uni-hildesheim.de/) at Germany, who is passionate about Data Science, Machine Learning, and open source :octocat:.
+I'm Persuing Master's degree in Analytics[@University of Hildesheim](https://www.uni-hildesheim.de/) at Germany, who is passionate about Data Science, Machine Learning, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

 <!--
 **mohan67nv/mohan67nv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.